mousepawmedia/devdocs/network/source/network/phabricator.rst

 Most of the rest of the Revision screen is devoted to showing the changes themselves.

-..
-NOTE:: How Revisions are displayed depends on your Diff Preferences.
+..  note:: How Revisions are displayed depends on your Diff Preferences.
     To change these, click your Profile picture, select :guilabel:`Settings`, and :guilabel:`Diff Preferences`.